Lwazi-J/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 printenv  script that lists environment variables. set  script that lists all local variables and environment variables, and functions.
-BEST="School"  script that creates a new local variable.
+BEST="School"  script that creates a new local variable. export BEST="School"  script that creates a new global variable.